 Simple Selling Steps: Start to Finish Timeline

-Here are the key steps for selling on your own or with an agent.
-You’ll see that either way, you do most of the work.
-Taking on the few additional tasks of directly listing and showing the house can save you thousands of dollars.
 ForSaleByOwner sets you up for success with how-to’s, legal forms, referrals to professionals, and other tools that you need to sell your house.
 Plus, our Start to “Sold!”
 Checklist will track your progress through each phase of the selling process.
+Here are the key steps for selling on your own:

 1.Your Personal Timeline